 Don't know how to starting modding Minecraft?
 We've got you covered!

 First, we will require a powerful IDE.
-For this guide, we will use IntellIJ Idea Community Edition.
+For this guide, we will use IntelliJ IDEA.

 Search for "Minecraft Development", and click install on the plugin.